How To Divorce A Spouse From A Foreign Country

 There are, however, steps in place to prevent this.

-Should a couple petition for divorce ahead of the two-year threshold, the spouse from a foreign country must apply for a termination waiver.
-USCIS form I-751 must be filed prior to the termination of a marriage.
-What this shows is that both parties entered into the marriage in good faith, again stating the marriage was real, not just for a quick pass into the country.
+The USCIS Form I-751 must be filed before a marriage terminates.
+This shows that both parties entered into the marriage in good faith, underscoring that the marriage was real, not merely a quick pass into the country.

 Protecting Immigration Status In Divorce

-- “Removal from the United States would result in extreme hardship;”
+• “Removal from the United States would result in extreme hardship.”

 Affidavit of Support